 So take things said in the forums with a grain of salt.
 In fact, I encourage you to question everything you hear about growing on the internet, even from me :)

-The key is being about how to spot a good grower who will be able to help you and show you the ropes.
+The key is being able to spot a good grower who will be able to help you and show you the ropes.

-Here are a few tips to spotting a helpful online growing:
+Here are a few tips to spotting a helpful grower online:

 I hope that helps you as much as it would have helped me when I started growing!

 If you haven't started growing marijuana yet, today is the day!